Facebook calls on members to flag organ donor status

 "We think that people can really help spread awareness of organ donation and that they want to participate in this to their friends, and we think that can be a big part in helping to solve the crisis," Zuckerberg told ABC-TV's "Good Morning America" program on Tuesday.

 There are currently 92,102 people in the United States waiting for a donor kidney -- the organ that is in greatest demand -- according to the Organ Procurement and Transplantation Network.
-Last year, only 16,812 kidney transplants took place in the United States, with the majority of those donated from deceased donors.
+Last year, only 28,535 kidney transplants took place, with the majority of those donated from deceased donors.

 That disparity leaves many like Shelling waiting in line for a donor organ to become available, a process that can take three or four years, said Joel Newman, a spokesman for the United Network for Organ Sharing.